 You can use any kind of meat when making these juicy baked meatballs.
 Feel free to use ground chicken, beef or lamb instead of turkey.

-These Juicy turkey meatballs pair very well with my Roasted Garlic Mashed Potatoes or Mixed Green Salad.
-The meatballs can also be served over my Jeera Rice, Quinoa, pasta, noodles or Roasted Potatoes and Carrots.
+These Juicy turkey meatballs pair very well with my Roasted Garlic Mashed Potatoes, Roasted Asparagus, Arugula Salad or Mixed Green Salad.
+You can these yummy meatballs over my Jeera Rice, Quinoa, pasta, noodles, with Rosemary Potatoes or Roasted Potatoes and Carrots.

 More Delicious Recipes for you: